yaminibhole/Human-Stress-Detection-System/README.md

 1. Predict Stress Levels: Users can input physiological and environmental data to receive predictions about their stress levels.
 2. Explore Scenarios: The platform allows users to experiment with different feature values to explore various stress scenarios.
-3. AI Assistant: Somebody provides real-time support and personalized guidance through interactive chat, helping users manage stress effectively.
+3. AI Assistant: Somebody provides real-time, interactive support and personalized recommendations based on the user's input.
+The AI assistant offers tailored guidance to help users manage and reduce their stress effectively.
 4. Feedback System: Users can provide feedback and suggestions for improving the platform.

 ## Prerequisites